Property Tax Protection Program

 Estimated Total Property Tax Informal Savings

-Like many working-class communities, Cameron County favored informal appeals over ARB hearings.
+Like many working-class communities, Cameron County favored informal appeals over ARB hearings, though to a lesser extent in 2024.
 With the bounty brought in by these relatively simple appeals, there was no real need to push for another round of protests, though many certainly did.
-In 2023, $16.88 million in taxes came back to taxpayers thanks to informal appeals, which was significantly higher than $11.15 million in 2022, and double the 2021 total.
+In 2024, $11.15 million in taxes came back to taxpayers thanks to informal appeals, which was significantly lower than $16.88 million in 2023.

 2023 was the first time that savings from homes surpassed those of businesses.
 Residential properties notched an impressive cut of $9.29 million to their tax bills.
 Again, this was nearly double the previous amount, with only $4.90 million being reduced in 2022.
-Commercial and other business real estate also set a record for savings, bringing in $7.59 million.
-While not a huge jump like that experienced by homes, businesses still improved drastically in 2023, blowing away the previous high of $6.24 million in 2022.
+Commercial and other business real estate took back the lead in 2024, with a combined tally of $6.44 million.
+It was the sharp decline of homes that brought down the total, while businesses remained mostly steady.

 Tax Savings, Formal ARB HearingsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.